GovTechSG/sgds-web-component/CONTRIBUTING.md

 ## Storybook

 The basic storybook documentation is auto-generated from the cem metadata.
-Write your template examples inside `stories/templates/<Component>` folder
+Write your template examples inside `stories/templates/<Component>` folder.

 ## Markdown files and README.md